frohro/6302view/docs/notes.md

 * Add a plot module with `addPlot`
 * Add a plain number module with `addNumber`

+In general, the arguments these take are:

+* `pointer`
+* `title`
-Check the header file for what arguments these take.
-In general, it's `pointer`, `title`, followed by other, potentially optional args. <!-- to be filled in -->
+* followed by other, potentially optional args.

+I will add comprehensive examples later in development.
+For the time being, check the header file for what arguments these take specifically.

 ### `cm.step`

+`cm.step` updates the inputs, reports the outputs, and conveniently blocks according to your given loop rate (e.g. the 1000 microseconds below).

 ```cpp
 void loop() {